fmariv/keops-vt/docs/index.md

 # Keops: tile pyramid management

-Keops is a CLI tool that allows you to apply some logic to vector tiles in an MBTiles, such as clipping by a GeoJSON mask, size optimization by removing unnecessary feautures in a given GL style, and much more.
+Keops is a CLI tool that allows you to apply some logic to vector tiles in a MBTiles file, such as removing or getting the size of a given tile, obtaining the vector layers that conform the MBTiles or shrinking the vector data, in order to reduce the data size.

-Read the documentation for more details: [keops.franmartin.es](https://keops.franmartin.es/).

 ## Installation

 Keops needs Python 3.7 or higher.
 The recommended way to install it is via [pip](https://pypi.org/project/keops-tiles/).

 ```
-pip install keops-tiles
+pip install keops-vt
 ```

 If you want to run the ```shrink``` command you also need [Docker](https://www.docker.com/).